 \subsection{Background and Method}

-CCSNe are another important sources of gamma-rays.
-The $\gamma$-ray spectra features decay lines of $^{44}$Ti, $^{48}$Cr, $^{56}$Ni and $^{57}$Ni and their daughter nuclei.
+CCSNe are another important sources of $\gamma$-rays.
+The $\gamma$-ray spectra feature decay lines of $^{44}$Ti, $^{48}$Cr, $^{56}$Ni and $^{57}$Ni and their daughter nuclei.
 To demonstrate the code application in CCSN, we consider the N20 model.
 The model is evolved from a He star $\sim 6~M_{\odot}$ \citep{Shigeyama1988}.
 The model is proposed for explaining the optical features of SN 1987A.
-Compared to the SN Ia model, the star has an extended He-envelope which extends to a few $R_{\sun}$.
-The original model has removed the H-envelope to match the blue progenitor observed.
-However it is unclear if the star loses its entire envelope by stellar wind given its location in the Large Magellanic Cloud, where a lower metallicity suppresses the stellar wind mass loss efficiency.
-The model is recalculated as shown in \cite{Simionescu2019}.
+Compared to SN Ia models, the star has an extended He-envelope which extends to a few $R_{\sun}$.
+The original model has removed the H-envelope to match the blue progenitor of SN1987A.
+We use the recalculated model presented in \cite{Simionescu2019}.

 The explosion deposits an energy $\sim 10^{51}$ erg in the innermost 10 mass grids as a thermal bomb at the Si layer.
 It generates a shock and propagates outwards, triggering explosive nucleosynthesis.
 The density bump develops during the propagation of a shock wave across layers with different chemical elements.
 The He star has a more compact structure.
 Most radioactive isotopes, e.g., $^{56}$Ni ($\sim 0.07~M_{\odot}$) and $^{55}$Co ($1 \times 10^{-5}~M_{\odot}$) are in the innermost ejecta.
 Small fraction of $^{48}$Cr ($1 \times 10^{-4}~M_{\odot}$) and $^{44}$Ti ($4 \times 10^{-4}~M_{\odot}$) can be found in Si-rich layer.
 Almost no radioactive isotopes (e.g., $^{7}$Be, $^{13}$N) are found in the He layer as the shock has mostly dissipated.